d8corp/type-filter/README.md

 typeFilter(1, onlyNumber) // returns 1
 typeFilter('2', onlyNumber) // returns undefined
 ```
-## handlerListType
+## once
-*`handler` and `typeHandler` run only one handle but `handlerList` runs each handler inside it and
+*`handler` and `typeHandler` run only one handle but `handlerList` runs
+each handler inside it and
-each handler gets value equals result of previous handler. to have result of the first handler in `handlerList`
+each handler gets value which equals result of previous handler.
+to have result of the first handler in `handlerList`
-which returns needed result you may use `handlerListType`.*
+which returns needed result you may use `once`.*

-if the third argument equals `true` or `function` then each handler gets original value.
+if the third argument (or `once` key of the third argument) equals `true` or `function`
+then each handler gets original value.

-if the third argument equals `true` the typeFilter returns a result of the first handler
+if the third argument (or `once` key of the third argument)
+equals `true` the typeFilter returns a result of the first handler
 which returns some equals `true` (`1`, `true`, `{}`, `[]`, ...).
 ```javascript
 typeFilter(1, [no, off, type, yes]) // undefined > false > 'boolean' > 'string'
 typeFilter(1, [no, off, type, yes], true) // returns result of the type ('number') typeFilter(1, [no, off, yes, type], true) // returns result of the yes (1)
 ```
-if the third argument equals `function` the `function` gets result of handlerList's handlers call
+if the third argument (or `once` key of the third argument)
+equals `function` the `function` gets result of handlerList's handler call
 and the typeFilter returns a result which pass the `function` test. to pass the test the `function`
 should returns some equals `true` (`1`, `true`, `{}`, `[]`, ...).
 ```javascript